open-company/open-company-web/docs/TECHNICAL_DESIGN.md

 ### Stores (changing the app state)

-Our action creators will dispatch data and an event using our dispatcher.
+Our action creators dispatch data in an action event using our dispatcher.
 We subscribe stores to particular events by creating a function with an arity matching the event and payload.
 Stores with interest in the same event/payload will have a separate register to the dispatcher.